Skip to content

 +

 No. Therapy alone is effective for many forms of depression.
-For severe depression, combining therapy and medication is often more effective than either alone — we'll refer if that's indicated.
+For severe depression, combining therapy and medication is often more effective than either alone.
+We'll refer if that's indicated.

 What if I've tried therapy before and it didn't work?